arvidn/libtorrent/branches/libtorrent_asio/docs/manual.rst

 ``pieces`` is the bitmask that represents which pieces we have (set to true) and the pieces we don't have.
 It's a pointer and may be set to 0 if the torrent isn't downloading or seeding.

+``num_pieces`` is the number of pieces that has been downloaded.
+It is equivalent
+to: ``std::accumulate(pieces->begin(), pieces->end())``.
+So you don't have to count yourself.
+This can be used to see if anything has updated since last time if you want to keep a graph of the pieces up to date.

 ``download_rate`` and ``upload_rate`` are the total rates for all peers for this torrent.
 These will usually have better precision than summing the rates from